lehoangnam040/Learning-everyday/interview/my experience/2402_securities.md

 ## design a scale up/down approach for a topic when scale up on business time and scale down on night time?
 ...

+## store session in 2 redis instance -> want to clear session on instance A -> trigger on instance B
+...

 ## does Django Python apply Clean architect?

 - Not really, since Django just supports only data access layer